The Thai word Reusi, like used also in the traditional Thai healing art Reusi Dat Ton, comes from the Indian Sanskrit word Riṣhi, which means Seer.

 By the way, the phenomenon of ascetics and hermits striving after spiritual enlightenment and sacred knowledge for the benefit of mankind can be found in many ancient cultures across the world.

 The Rishis are thought to be the discoverers of mantras and natural sciences which were recorded in the Vedas and other Indian texts.
-Today, the Rishis or Great Sadhus are considered practitioners descending or related to Brahma, the eternal uncaused causer of the universe.
+Today, the Rishis or Great Sadhus are considered practitioners descending or related to Brahma, one of the highest Gods in Hinduism associated with creation, knowledge, and the Vedas.

 In Thailand, the Reusis (also called Lersis) point to many types of practitioners who are practicing so-called esoteric sciences.
 They handed down sacred knowledge over thousand of years, and they often have the appearance of a hermit or ascetic.
 Nevertheless, a Reusi can have or take any “form,” like, for instance, a householder, a gardener, shop-owner, physician, forest dweller, a monk, or Yogi, among any other “normal” human outward appearance.